senimanuel/mygit-demo/reaadme.md

 These applications exhibit stronger “Pets” characteristics.

-Observed traits:

-* SME-dependent knowledge
+Common patterns include:

+* Heavy SME dependency
 * Manual server configuration
-* Vertical scaling (increase CPU/memory instead of scale-out)
 * Limited automation
-* Long-lived instances
+* Long-lived servers

-Operational risk is higher because:
+* Vertical scaling (increasing CPU/memory rather than scaling out)

+Operational implications:

-* Knowledge concentration is significant
+* High knowledge concentration
-* Automation is limited
-* Scaling is constrained
-* Drift risk is elevated
+* Greater configuration drift risk
+* Limited elasticity
+* Slower recovery during incidents

+These workloads represent the primary transformation challenge for EMS.

 ---

-## 1.3 “Bad Job Servers”
+## 1.3 “Bad Job Servers” — Repositioned as a Strategic Asset

-EMS currently operates dedicated “Bad Job Servers.”

-Characteristics:
+The “Bad Job Servers” are primarily used for:

+* Testing purposes
-* Shared workloads
+* Internal workloads
-* Mixed responsibilities
-* Partial Flow Control services
+* Partial service execution
-* Internally used applications
-* Manually managed services

-Risks introduced by this pattern:

-* Blurred ownership
+* Non-production scenarios
-* High blast radius during failure
-* Difficult isolation of faults
-* Hard to scale specific workloads independently
-* Increased configuration drift

-The naming itself reflects a reactive pattern rather than architectural intent.
+They are not core production-critical infrastructure.

+This significantly lowers transition risk and creates a strategic opportunity.

+Rather than viewing them as architectural debt, EMS can treat them as:

+* A containerisation test bed
+* A refactoring validation platform
+* A CI/CD expansion environment
+* A controlled innovation sandbox

+If formalised properly, they become an enabler of transformation rather than a liability.

 ---